Local Improvement Program for gravel back lanes

 On July 19, 2018, City Council extended for an additional 6 years a pilot project whereby the City of Winnipeg will finance asphalt lane paving local improvements to the maximum of 50% of the total cost of the improvement.
 The City has capped support for this program to $1,000,000 per year or approximately 8 to 10 lanes.
-Funding will be provided on a first come first served basis determined by submission of a successful formal "Petition For" (must be an official petition form provided by the City).
+Funding is provided on a first come first served basis determined by submission of a successful formal "Petition For" (must be an official petition form provided by the City).
 Similar to concrete lane improvements, the included catchbasins and land drainage sewers are fully covered by the City.

 The estimated cost of an asphalt lane pavement is about 25% less than concrete pavement and with the City subsidizing 50% of the cost, the benefitting property owners will be able to obtain a paved asphalt lane at less than ½ the cost of a concrete lane.